micro-manager/pycro-manager/docs/source/acq_hooks.rst

 ****************************************************************

-Acquisition hooks allow you to inject custom code at specific points in the acquisition process.
+Acquisition hooks allow custom code to be injected at specific points in the acquisition process.
 This could be used, for example, to:

 1. Execute arbitrary code during the acquisition cycle
 2. Modify or delete acquisition events on-the-fly